tw-in-js/twind/docs/faqs/README.md

 </details>

 <details><summary>How is browser support for Twind?</summary>
-Twind works with all major browsers, but requires a polyfill for IE11 and some older browsers.
+Twind works with all major browsers but requires a polyfill for IE11 and some older browsers.
 We've put together a [Browser Support](https://twind.dev/docs/handbook/getting-started/browser-support.html) page in the docs with detailed information.
 </details>

 <details><summary>Does Twind support dark mode?</summary>